 Narsarsuaq, Greenland to Kulusuk, Greenland

 You know the drill by now; wake up, check weather.
-Things were looking…not as good as expected.
+Things were looking rather less positive than forecast the night before.
 There was a localised bubble of high ceilings (6,000ft) around Narsarsuaq.
-The ice cap east rose to much higher than this, and to the west the cloud dropped down to sea level just a few miles away.
+The ice cap to the east rose to much higher elevations than this, and to the west the cloud dropped down to sea level just a few miles away.
 With wires crossing the fiords at various heights downstream, punching along fiords low level in the clouds seemed like a poor choice.
 This turn of events was doubtless caused by our hubris in making a non-refundable hotel reservation!

 Having made it through to the top, things looked good for getting to Kulusuk.
 We turned east across the ice cap, and as we flew breaks in the cloud layer started to appear and offer tantalising glimpses of the glaciers and mountains below.
 As we approached the east coast and turned to the north, the clouds almost entirely disappeared, and we enjoyed the spectacular views of the icy landscape with the ice cap spilling down through the mountains to the sea, and significant sea ice remaining along the shore.